Advanced Charging Systems Research Moves Consumer and Commercial Electric Vehicles Faster and Further

 Extreme Fast Charging Research Workshop Pinpoints Future Research Needs

 NREL led an in-depth review of current XFC developments and research opportunities at its pioneering Commercial Vehicles and Extreme Fast Charging Research Needs Workshop.
 More than 40 U.S. Department of Energy staff, national laboratory representatives, and industry experts attended the workshop, focusing on the electric charging challenges facing medium- and heavy-duty commercial vehicles and the potential for integrated XFC in these applications.
+For more information about the specific topics covered in the workshop, see the workshop agenda and presentations.

 Medium- and heavy-duty EVs present unique challenges to the charging infrastructure.
 A viable XFC system must be capable of integrating with the electric grid, renewable energy generators such as solar and wind, and stationary energy storage without adverse impacts.
 Workshop attendees identified stakeholder collaboration as an essential factor to ensuring widespread implementation.
 Future research opportunities were identified, including the creation of total-cost-analysis models for commercial charging infrastructure and development of a battery design specific to EVs that operate 24/7.